grbl/grbl/README.md

 - Updated G28 and G30 behavior from NIST to LinuxCNC g-code description.
 In short, if a intermediate motion is specified, only the axes specified will move to the stored coordinates, not all axes as before.

+- **NOTE:** Arduino Mega2560 support has been moved to an active, official Grbl-Mega [project](http://www.github.com/gnea/grbl-Mega/).
+All new developments here and there will be synced when it makes sense to.

 - A few bug fixes and lots of refactoring to make the code more efficient and flexible.